BreachOpen/Chas-Riley/Projects/Network/cir.md

     - Has the client's company recently implemented any significant updates or additions to their digital security systems or operational programs?
 Assuming the client hasn't made any recent changes to their digital security systems or operational programs, the issue then falls on their DNS server.
   - **Established DNS Server**: DNS server is most likely down or overloaded with requests.
-  - **New DNS Server**: Misconfiguration of the client’s DNS server itself, network, or firewall is preventing communication with the client’s customers.<br />
+  - **New DNS Server**: Misconfiguration of the client’s DNS server itself, network, or firewall is preventing communication with the client’s customers.

 ![Cybersecurity Incident Report](../../assets/img/cir/3.png)